What is TNR? Understanding Trap-Neuter-Return for Cats

 In Asia and Oceania, countries like South Korea and New Zealand have implemented TNR programs, while Australia has taken a more aggressive approach to feral cat management.
 These varied approaches provide valuable insights into the potential benefits and challenges of TNR in different cultural and geographic contexts.

 As TNR continues to gain support in Asia and Oceania, it will be important to adapt and refine practices to suit the unique challenges faced by each country and region.
-We can formulate more effective and humane feral cat management practices that benefit both cats and communities by learning from the experiences of others.
+By learning from others’ experiences, we can formulate more effective and humane feral cat management practices that benefit both cats and communities.

 Getting Involved in TNR